eHealthAfrica/eHealthAfrica.github.io/_case-studies/eoc-dashboard.md

 ## Polio Campaigns

-Each vaccination campaign is 4 days long, followed by a **mop-up** to cover any missed settlements. **Microplans** created by the local governments specify which settlements should be visited by which team on which day.
-Our GIS work has helped enormously with this microplanning by locating settlements that were previously being missed.
+Each vaccination campaign is 4 days long, followed by a **mop-up** to cover any missed settlements. **Microplans** created by the local governments specify which settlements should be visited by which team on which day, along with the target population of houses and children.
+Our GIS work has helped enormously with this microplanning by locating settlements that previously went unvisited.

-As they travel from settlement to settlement performing vaccinations and searching for cases, the campaign teams carry GPS-enabled phones, which eHA deploys — roughly 19,000 phones in all.
+As they travel, the campaign teams carry GPS-enabled phones, which eHA deploys — roughly 19,000 phones in all.
 After each child has been vaccinated, they are **fingermarked**.

 ![A child being fingermarked after vaccination](/img/eoc-dashboard-fingermark.jpg)

-The fingermarks serve two purposes: they enable the teams to quickly check for any missed children, but they are also used by independent monitors who assess campaign quality by verifying the coverage a few days after its conclusion.
+These fingermarks serve two purposes: they enable the teams to quickly check for any missed children, but they are also used by independent monitors who assess campaign quality by verifying the coverage a few days after its conclusion.

 ## EOC Dashboard